minjo1234/TIL/3.Resource/CS/SAA/IAM And AWS CLI/IAM.md

  **Users** : mapped to a physical user, has a password for AWS Console **Groups** : contains users only
-Policies : JSON document that outlines permissions for users or groups
+**Policies** : JSON document that outlines permissions for users or groups **Roles** : for EC2 instances AWS services **Security** : MFA + Password Policy
+AWS CLI: manage your AWS services using the command-line AWS SDK: man